CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/dev-configuration.md

 }
 ```

-alternatively, the configuration parameters may be placed in a configuration file named
+Alternatively, the configuration parameters may be placed in a configuration file named
-`.community-solid-server.config.json` as follows
+`.community-solid-server.config.json` as follows:

 ```json
 {